Published Oct 12, 2024

 Remember, diseases and cancers are different for everyone.
 If there is the slightest chance you are asking yourself: is prostate cancer hereditary in my family?
 You might want to be more aware of these signs and symptoms.

-Upon diagnosis, your falls into one of four stages of prostate cancer based on three factors.
+Upon diagnosis, you falls into one of four stages of prostate cancer based on three factors.
 These factors include tumor size and location, the number of lymph nodes involved, metastasis, or how far the cancer has spread.

 Recurrent Symptoms